Chillandchat/mobile/README.md

 - Developers will be active to eliminate security issues/bugs

-- If a security issue is found, developers may shut down or remove affected features.
+- If a security issue is found, developers may shut down and remove affected features.

 - If needed developers may also shut down the whole system until the issue is fixed.